pragyangra/hello-mind/README.md

 # hello-mind
 Ideas and thoughts
-I there, I would like to be a little less lazy.
+Hi there, I would like to be a little less lazy.